LiteLDev/HeaderOutput/README.md

 # HeaderOutput

-_part of LiteLoaderBDS Toolchain, is used to generate BDS header._
+_part of LeviLamina Toolchain, to generate BDS header._

 ___